This Is the Army: Musical numbers (film)

-"My British Buddy", also sung by Irving Berlin, was cut from the movie version but released on DVD.
-It was originally added to the British production of the musical.
+"My British Buddy", also sung by Irving Berlin, was cut from the film, but was released on DVD.
+It was originally added to the British production of the stage musical.

-Awards
+Award and honors

-The musical score was nominated and won the Oscar for Music (Scoring of a Musical Picture) (Ray Heindorf) at the 16th Annual Academy Awards.
+The musical score was nominated for and won the Oscar for Music (Scoring of a Musical Picture) (Ray Heindorf) at the 16th Annual Academy Awards.
 The film was also nominated in the category Best Sound (Nathan Levinson), but lost to This Land Is Mine.

+Adaptations

+Lux Radio Theatre presented a broadcast of the show on February 22, 1943, featuring 200 soldiers and a chorus of professional singers.